 1. Introduction

-Under the United States Magnuson-Stevens Fishery Conservation and Management Act (MSA; United States Public Law 104-297), all stocks included in United States Fishery Management Plans must have target and limit reference points and forecasts of the level of catch (annual catch limit) that will prevent overfishing.
+Under the United States Magnuson-Stevens Fishery Conservation and Management Act (United States Public Law 104-297), all stocks included in United States Fishery Management Plans must have target and limit reference points and forecasts of the level of catch (annual catch limit) that will prevent overfishing.
 Protocols for calculating annual catch limits in a way that will prevent overfishing with a specified probability have been developed (Shertzer et al., 2008), but are dependent on the quality of forecast precision.
 Further, all overfished stocks must have a rebuilding plan.
 Rebuilding plans involve specifying management measures to rebuild the stock to a biomass associated with maximum sustainable yield (βMSY) within 10 years (or, if rebuilding within 10 years is impossible, then one generation time plus the median time for rebuilding in the absence of fishing).
 Legally, rebuilding plans must be more likely than not to succeed, i.e., be based upon a probabilistic forecast of future population dynamics given the agreed level of fishing that implies recovery with ≥ 50% probability.

 Stock assessment models represent the link between collected data and scientific advice in fisheries management.
 Assessments are expected to use fits to historical data and prescribed harvest policies to forecast future stock abundance and catch levels.
 These predicted “Acceptable Biological Catches” must account for scientific uncertainty and ensure ≤ 50% probability that overfishing will occur (Methot et al., 2013).
 Variability in recent recruitment to the stock is a major contribution to this scientific uncertainty.
 As the United States National Marine Fisheries Service (NMFS) works to reduce the number of overfished stocks, projection success is being examined more critically, and the accuracy of probabilistic forecasts in rebuilding plans is receiving increased research attention (Neubauer et al., 2013; NRC, 2013).